-&lt;sup>33 Mary Anne Weaver, Pakistan: In the Shadow of Jihad and Afghanistan (New York: Farrar, Straus & Giroux, 2003).
+Mary Anne Weaver, Pakistan: In the Shadow of Jihad and Afghanistan (New York: Farrar, Straus & Giroux, 2003).

-&lt;sup>34 Oner Akgul, "A Bibliographical Study on the Academic Research of Peace and Conflict in Turkey," Working Paper; Cenker Korhan Demir and Engin Avcı, "Turkish Terrorism Studies: A Preliminary Assessment," All Azimuth: A Journal of Foreign Policy and Peace 7, no. 1 (2018): 21-44.
+&lt;sup>34 Oner Akgul, "A Bibliographical Study on the Academic Research of Peace and Conflict in Turkey," (paper presented at the 7th Eurasian Peace Science Meeting, Istanbul, 2018); Cenker Korhan Demir and Engin Avcı, "Turkish Terrorism Studies: A Preliminary Assessment," All Azimuth: A Journal of Foreign Policy and Peace 7, no. 1 (2018): 21-44.